webplatform/docs-wpd/Infrastructure/architecture/VM_roles/index.md

 * '''Must it have a DNS reverse lookup''': No
 * '''Must it have publicly opened ports?''': No
 * '''What does it do?''':
-* Meta role, other configuration could use it as an indice to know which one is the entry point
+** "Meta" role, other configuration could use it as an indice to know which one is the entry point

 == db ==